Election 2020: Upcoming events, resources and opportunities on campus

 Example contributed by Hillary Cash

-Now that many of us are working from home, Zoom meetings and Google Hangouts are becoming part of our daily routines.
+Now that many of us are working from home, Zoom meetings and Google Meet are becoming part of our daily routines.
 It’s been fun to see how people are using technology like these and others to stay connected.
 Certainly, it’s not the same experience as being together in-person, but the changes we are experiencing are pushing all of us to think and work more creatively, and that’s a good thing!

 For example, now you can “attend” meetings from some of Hope’s most iconic campus locations — the Dimnent Chapel Rose Window, DeVos Fieldhouse, the Martha Miller Center, the Jack H. Miller Center, and of course, the Pine Grove (below) — with our new virtual Hope College Zoom backgrounds.
 If you haven’t heard of custom Zoom backgrounds yet, read this article from cnet.